thu-pacman/GraphPi/README.md

 ## How to run on a single machine

-In this section, you will learn how to run GraphPi on a single machine with multi threads (using OpenMP).
+In this section, you will learn how to run GraphPi on a single machine with multi-threads (using OpenMP).